truenas/documentation/content/SCALE/SCALETutorials/Apps/AddStorjNode.md

 * Your router must support DDNS (Dynamic DNS).

 * You must have a Storj wallet already set up.
-There are apps available to do this but there are security risks.
+There are special considerations regarding how to protect and manage your wallet, but they are outside the scope of this article.

+* Review the hardware and bandwidth considerations at [Storj Node](https://www.storj.io/node).

 ### Getting a Valid Storj Wallet Address
 {{< expand "Click Here for More Information" "v" >}}